In accordance with federal regulations set forth by The Higher Education Act of 1965,

 Facilities and Services for Students with Disabilities

 WSCC strives to make available to all students the opportunity for an excellent and rewarding education.
-The Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973 provide federal guidelines which help the College ensure equal access to students with qualifying, documented disabilities.
+The Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973 provide federal guidelines which help the College ensure equal access to all students with qualifying, documented disabilities.
 WSCC is committed to making physical facilities and instructional programs accessible to all students.
-Virtually all University facilities are wheelchair accessible.
-Applicants who need assistance or counseling are encouraged to communicate their needs to us as soon as possible, by contact the Director of Special Populations at (256) 352-8052.
+Most College facilities are wheelchair accessible.
+Applicants who need assistance are encouraged to communicate their needs to us as soon as possible by contacting the ADA Office at (256)352-8052.

 Establishing Services with the ADA Office

 Students with disabilities must maintain the same responsibility for their education as students who do not have disabilities.
-This includes maintaining the same academic levels, maintaining appropriate behavior and giving timely notification of any special needs.
-Utilize accommodations available to you; asking for assistance is not a sign of weakness or dependence.
-It is our goal to help you achieve your educational pursuits.
+This includes maintaining the same academic levels, maintaining appropriate behavior, and giving timely notification of any special needs

 Student Code of Conduct